cloudtruth/interposer/README.md

 ## TL;DR;

+Interposer can be inserted around anything - modules, classes, or functions.
+What you do with it from there is up to you.
+A recording and playback system is provided that works with just about anything.

 ### Hybrid Testing

 To get started with hybrid testing, use the `RecordedTestCase` test fixture.
 An example of this can be found in the [example_weather_test](https://github.com/tuono/interposer/blob/develop/tests/example_weather_test.py).
 This is a simple test that demonstrates how easy it is to hook in recording and playback against an external service.
+In contrast to projects like `vcrpy` which only patch into specific network libraries, interposer allows you to capture the call and responses for anything.

 To generate a recording, `RecordedTestCase` looks for an environment variable named `RECORDING` and if set (and not empty), will generate a recording of the